IT 11000 INTRODUCTION TO OFFICE PRODUCTIVITY APPS 3 Credit Hours

 Grade Mode: Standard Letter

-Covers disk operating system functions and features; hardware/software installation procedures; file and directories management; system configuration/optimization; backup procedures; security; access control.
-The course will cover networking, mobile devices, servers and user management.
+Comprehensive course covering concepts like disk operating system functions and features; hardware/software installation procedures; file and directories management; system configuration/optimization; backup procedures; security; access control; networking, mobile devices, servers, cloud technologies and user management.

 Prerequisite: CS 33211 or IT 11005.